|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 No. 452 Squadron (CRC)

-Built by Supermarine.
-Assigned Royal Air Force (RAF) serial number MT675.
-Disassembled and shipped aboard SS Lanarkshire arriving in Australia on July 27, 1944.
+Built by Supermarine in the United Kingdom as model HF Mk.
+VIII (High Altitude Fighter) type 360.
+Delivered to the Royal Air Force (RAF) as Spitfire serial number MT675.
+Disassembled and shipped as cargo aboard SS Lanarkshire arriving in Australia on July 27, 1944.

-On December 26, 1944 assigned to 452 Squadron.
-Coded "CRC" rear of the roundel with a white spinner and black fuselage band.
-This aircraft was used by 80 Wing Commander as reserve aircraft.
+On December 26, 1944 assigned to No. 452 Squadron.
+Coded "CRC" rear of the fuselage roundel with a white spinner and black fuselage band.
+This aircraft was used by 80 Wing commander as reserve aircraft.

 RAAF Aircraft Status Card - Spitfire A58-528